-Creating a Sensor Using Static Code Analyzer 22.1.0
+Installing a Sensor Using Static Code Analyzer

 The following procedure describes how to create a new sensor.
-For information about how to upgrade an existing sensor, see "Upgrading ScanCentral SAST Sensors" on page 65.
+For information about how to upgrade an existing sensor, see "Upgrading ScanCentral SAST Sensors" on page 71.

 Note: If you use Windows, you can install the sensor as a Windows service.
-For instructions, see "Creating a ScanCentral SAST Sensor as a Service" on the next page.
+For instructions, see "Installing a ScanCentral SAST Sensor as a Service" on the next page.

-To create a sensor:
+To install a sensor:

-- 1. Install Fortify Static Code Analyzer 22.10.
-(For instructions, see the Micro Focus Fortify Static Code Analyzer User Guide.) - 2.
-Navigate to the <sca\install\dir>\Core\config directory, and open the worker.properties file in a text editor. - 3.
-Add the following property to the worker. properties file:
+- 1. Install Fortify Static Code Analyzer.
+To ensure that the files required to install sensors are available, make sure that, on the Select Components step, you select the Fortify ScanCentral SAST Client check box.
+(For complete instructions, see the Fortify Static Code Analyzer User Guide.) - 2.
+Navigate to the <sca\install\dir>/Core/config directory, and open the worker.properties file in a text editor.

+3. Add the following property to the worker.properties file: